open-education-hub/essentials-security/explaining-the-internet/README.md

 Its IP is, by convention `127.0.0.1`, or `0.0.0.0`.

 **`eth0`** is the interface used to connect to the Internet.
-It acts as a middle man between your host OS (the one in which you're running the VM) and the guest OS (Kali).
+It acts as a middleman between your host OS (the one in which you're running the VM) and the guest OS (Kali).
 Its status is *UP* (i.e. it's running) and its IP address is `10.0.2.15`.

 #### `ping`